waltermag/kamailio-sbc/README.md

 ## Project: Microsoft Teams to IP PBX Interconnection Lab

-This project provides a lab environment to test the concept of using Kamailio, a Session Border Controller (SBC), to connect Microsoft Teams with other IP PBX systems.
+This project provides a lab environment to test the concept of using Kamailio, as Session Border Controller (SBC), to connect Microsoft Teams with other IP PBX systems.
 The deployment is automated using Ansible.

 **Project Overview**